Is Incense Harmful? The Facts and the Fiction

 Carbon Monoxide

 Carbon monoxide is a noxious gas, well-known for being present in cigarette smoke and car exhaust fumes.
-So, as you can imagine, the health effects aren't great.
+So, as you can imagine, the health effects aren't significant.
 But this harmful gas can also be found in some incense and candle smoke too.

 This is because, when burning incense sticks and cones, particulate matter releases and emits carbon monoxide (CO), VOCs and PAHs into the indoor air.